nodejs/help/README.md

 ## Please feel free to ask

 [Please click here](https://github.com/nodejs/help/issues/new) to create a new issue if you have any questions. :smile:
+Want to help others with issues?
+You can start simply, by answering open questions.

 ## Help WG Members